-- (8) Weapons.
-Possession, holding, wearing, transporting, storage or presence of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing bodily harm is prohibited on the college campus, subject to the following exceptions: - a) Commissioned law enforcement personnel or legally authorized military personal while in performance of their duties; - b) A student with a valid concealed weapons permit may store a pistol in their vehicle parked on campus in accordance with RCW 9.41.050(2) or (3), provided the vehicle is locked and the weapon is concealed from view; or - c) The president may grant permission to bring a weapon on campus upon a determination that the weapon is reasonably related to a legitimate pedagogical purpose.
-Such permission shall be in writing and shall be subject to such terms or conditions incorporated in the written permission. - d) This policy does not apply to the possession and/or use of legal disabling chemical sprays when possessed and/or used for self defense. - (9) Hazing.
-Hazing includes, but is not limited to, any initiation into a student organization or any pastime or amusement engaged in with respect to such an organization that causes, or is likely to cause, bodily danger or physical harm, or serious mental or emotional harm. - (10) Alcohol, drug, and tobacco violations. - a) Alcohol.
-The use, possession, sale, or being observably under the influence of any alcoholic beverage, except as permitted by law and applicable college policies. - b) Marijuana.
+- (7) Failure to comply.
+Failure to comply with a directive of a college officer or employee who is acting in the legitimate performance of their duties, including failure to properly identify oneself to such a person when requested to do so. - (8) Weapons.
+Possession, holding, wearing, transporting, storage or presence of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing bodily harm is prohibited on the college campus, subject to the following exceptions: - (a) Commissioned law enforcement personnel or legally authorized military personnel while in performance of their duties; - (b) A student with a valid concealed weapons permit may store a pistol in their vehicle parked on campus in accordance with RCW 9.41.050 (2) or (3), provided the vehicle is locked and the weapon is concealed from view; or - (c) The president may grant permission to bring a weapon on campus upon a determination that the weapon is reasonably related to a legitimate pedagogical purpose.
+Such permission shall be in writing and shall be subject to such terms or conditions incorporated in the written permission. - (d) This policy does not apply to the possession and/or use of legal disabling chemical sprays when possessed and/or used for self defense.

+(9) Hazing.

+- (a) Hazing is an act committed as part of: - (1) a person's recruitment, initiation, pledging, admissions into, or affiliation with a student group; or - (2) any pastime or amusement engaged in with respect to such a student group; - (3) that causes, or is likely to cause, bodily danger or physical harm, or serious psychological or emotional harm, to any student. - (b) Examples of hazing include, but are not limited to: - (1) Causing, directing, coercing, or forcing a person to consume any food, liquid, alcohol, drug, or substance which subjects the person to risk of such harm; - (2) Humiliation by ritual act; - (3) Striking another person with an object or body part; - (4) Causing someone to experience excessive fatigue, or physical and/or psychological shock; or - (5) Causing someone to engage in degrading or humiliating games or activities that create a risk of serious psychological, emotional, and/or physical harm. - (c) "Hazing" does not include customary athletic events or other similar contests or competitions. - (d) Consent is not a valid defense against hazing.

+(10) Alcohol, drug, and tobacco violations.

+- (a) Alcohol.
+The use, possession, sale, or being observably under the influence of any alcoholic beverage, except as permitted by law and applicable college policies. - (b) Marijuana.
 The use, possession, delivery, or sale of marijuana or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form, or being under the influence of marijuana or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form.
-While state law permits the recreational use of marijuana, federal law prohibits such use on college premises or in connection with college activities. - c) Drugs.
-The use, possession, delivery, sale, or the appearance of being under the influence of any legend drug, including anabolic steroids, androgens, or human growth hormones as defined in RCW 69.41, or any other controlled substance under RCW 69.50, except as prescribed for a student's use by a licensed practitioner. - d) Tobacco, electronic cigarettes, and related products.
-The use of tobacco, electronic cigarettes, and related products in any building owned, leased or operated by the college or in any location where such use is prohibited, including twenty-five feet from entrances, exits, windows that open, and ventilation intakes of any building owned, leased or operated by the college.
-The use of tobacco, electronic cigarettes, and related products on the college campus is restricted to designated smoking areas.
-"Related products" include, but are not limited to cigarettes, pipes, bidi, clove cigarettes, water pipes, hookahs, chewing tobacco, vaporizers, and snuff. - (11) Lewd conduct.
-Conduct which is obscene, indecent, pornographic and/or lascivious that is not otherwise protected under the law.
+While state law permits the recreational use of marijuana, federal law prohibits such use on college premises or in connection with college activities.